vincetheeleventh/pawpop-website/docs/DESIGN_SYSTEM.md

 ---

-**This unified design system bridges our whimsical brand vision with practical implementation, ensuring every component feels like part of Monsieur Brush's magical art studio.**
+**This unified design system bridges our whimsical brand vision with practical implementation, ensuring every component feels like part of PawPop's magical art studio.**